Ela Bhatt

 Work with The Elders

-Ela Bhatt has been a member of The Elders since the group was founded in 2007.
-Profoundly influenced by Gandhian thinking, she advocates local, grassroots solutions for those who are poor, oppressed or suffering the effects of violent conflict.
+Profoundly influenced by Gandhian thinking, Ela Bhatt was a fierce advocate for local, grassroots solutions for those who are poor, oppressed or suffering the effects of violent conflict.

 Empowering women workers